Applied Psychology

 On a micro level, sports psychologists deal with athletes and their day-to-day psychological skills development for better performance.
 However, on a macro level, they must also facilitate the environment where sports games occur, from school sports to the professional arena.

-On an organisational level, sports psychologists focus on team building, consulting with sports organisations, and working with parents and teachers with youth sports development.
-Other sports professionals, such as coaches, also need professional training and guidance in certain areas.
+On an organisational level, sports psychologists focus on team building, consulting with sports organisations, and working with parents and teachers in youth sports development.
+Other sports professionals, such as coaches, also need professional training and guidance.

-If you’re interested in sports, studying sports psychology can give you profound insight into what makes people tick, how to work as a team, provide new and exciting challenges for skills development, and push the boundaries of what it’s possible to achieve when we focus on improving performance.
+Are you interested in sports?
+Learning more about sports psychology can give you insight into how to work as a team, overcome skills development challenges, and push the boundaries of what we can achieve.

 From an organisational standpoint, we need psychological insight to organise teams effectively and ensure that sports programmes consider psychological wellbeing, as in all other areas of society.

-If you’re a mental health practitioner, you might be more interested in some areas than others.
-However, from the variety of focus areas discussed in this post, it’s clear that the scope is diverse.
-Therefore, the psychological interventions and skills required in this field could appeal to those looking to expand their skill set in a dynamic environment.
+If you’re a mental health practitioner, you might be interested in learning about the psychological interventions and skills required in this field.
+Thereby expanding your skill set in a dynamic environment.

-This 50+ hour course will help you learn more about psychological theory and how cognitive processes relate to sports performance.
-Get in touch if you would like to find out more!
+Register for SACAP Global’s Sports Psychology short course to learn more about this niche field.
+This +/- 50-hour online course will help you learn more about psychological theory and how cognitive processes relate to sports performance.
+Contact us to find out more!

 Previous post